Vidyashreeks/MediumBlogs/README.md

 # MediumBlogs
 Here are my recent Blogs on Medium.

-1.This is my First Blog on Medium purely On GANs
+This is my First Blog on Medium purely On GANs

-AN INTRO TO GAN:
+1.AN INTRO TO GAN:
 https://medium.com/@vidyashreeks80/what-are-gans-b3c412d6ce24

 Hope you find it insightful!!